Amalgamation and Symmetry: From Local to Global Consistency in The Finite

 \subsection{Degrees of acyclicity in realisations}

 As seen above, Corollary~\ref{singlecovercor} together with Lemma~\ref{coverreallem} offer a route to finite realisations with additional acyclicity properties, obtained as reduced products with groupoids that are $N$-acyclic for any chosen $N \geq 2$.
-We recall that $2$-acyclicity is essential towards strong coherence, and would like to analyse the effect that higher levels of groupoid coset acyclicity may have on the resulting realisation.
+We recall that $2$-acyclicity is essential towards strong coherence.
+We now want to analyse the effect that higher levels of coset acyclicity may have on the resulting realisation.
 To this end we first review an established notion of hypergraph acyclicity (\cite{Berge}, also known as $\alpha$-acyclicity in the literature, e.g.~\cite{BeeriFaginetal}).
-Graded, i.e.\ quantitatively localised or size bounded versions of this natural notion can be applied to the hypergraph structure of the atlas of a finite realisation.
+Graded, i.e.\ quantitatively localised or size-bounded versions of this natural notion can be applied to the hypergraph structure of the atlas of a finite realisation.
 Realisations obtained as reduced products with suitable $N$-acyclic groupoids can then be shown to have an atlas that is $N$-acyclic in the sense of hypergraph acyclicity.
-This means that the family of distinguished substructures induced by the co-ordinate domains, or the isomorphic copies of the template structures $\str{A}_s$ that make up the realisation locally overlap in a tree-like (viz.\ tree-decomposable) fashion.
-This will further imply quantitative local, or size bounded, variants of universality up to homomorphisms.
+This means that the family of distinguished substructures induced by the co-ordinate domains, or the isomorphic copies of the template structures $\str{A}_s$ that make up the realisation, locally overlap in a tree-like (viz.\ tree-decomposable) fashion.
+This will further imply graded local universality properties for the realisation.